 If you’re eating because you’re feeling strong emotions, it’s important to identify what you’re really hungry for.
 Challenge yourself to write down what you’re feeling, why you’re feeling it, and what you need to feel better.
 Rather than stuffing the feelings down with food, be open to them and work through them ~ in the long run this feels better than any binge!

 If you’re eating because the food is just there, distract yourself with another activity.
 Leave the room and get yourself busy with something else.
 If this food is at home, put it out of sight so you are not visually triggered.

 You might also be interested in hearing more about why you binge eat and how to stop:

 Nutritional Nourishment this Holiday Season

-Another reason diets don’t work is because they only tell you what to eat; they don’t teach you how to nourish your body.
+Another reason diets don’t work is that they only tell you what to eat; they don’t teach you how to nourish your body.
 Thus, lasting recovery from binge and emotional eating also requires knowledge of the science of nutrition and how food actually works in your body.
 This knowledge helps you feel empowered in the kitchen, at the table, and at the grocery store.

 To nurture your nutritional health during the holiday season, follow these 3 tips: